Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 And in case you’re not sure about the continued scalability of this tactic, Booth reports 25 to 50 requests to join every day.

-Whether you decide to take advantage of groups or not, you’ll still need to have content worth posting.
+Whether you decide to take advantage of groups or not in your bid to grow your audience on Facebook, you’ll still need to have content worth posting.
 “Although it’s tempting to create content that is self-promotional,” says Amy Bishop of Cultivative Marketing, “the key is to create content that is helpful, funny, or entertaining and then work your brand into it naturally.”

-Cultivative uses a variety of content, from video and ebooks to infographics and quizzes.
+Cultivative Marketing uses a variety of Facebook ad formats and content, from video and ebooks to infographics and quizzes.

 Luke Severn, marketing program manager at Kaufer DMC, also emphasized content variety.
 His agency used “images, quotes, videos, interesting articles, events, contests, trending hashtags, and featured products” for a particular client and found great success.